 Polyzois and Yura (1985) and McKinney and Zwerneman (1993) demonstrated that the slip resistance of joints was either unchanged or slightly improved by the presence of burrs.
-Therefore, small ($\frac{1}{16}$ in. or less) burrs that do not prevent solid seating of the connected parts need not be removed.
-On the other hand, parallel tests in the same program demonstrated that large burrs (over $\frac{1}{16}$ in.) could cause a small increase in the required nut rotation from the snug-tight condition to achieve the specified pretension with the turn-of-nut pretensioning method.
-In the interest of simplicity, this Specification requires that all large burrs be removed.
+Therefore, small (1⁄26 in. or less) burrs need not be removed.
+On the other hand, parallel tests in the same program demonstrated that large burrs (over 1⁄26 in.) could cause a small increase in the required nut rotation from the snug-tight condition to achieve the specified pretension with the turn-of-nut pretensioning method.
+Therefore, the Specification requires that all large burrs be removed or reduced in height.